adsabs/WIESP/2025/call_for_papers.md

   nav: "sidebar2025"
 ---

 Building on the success of the [First Workshop on Information Extraction from Scientific Publications (WIESP) at AACL-IJCNLP 2022](../2022) and the [Second WIESP at IJCNLP-AACL 2023](../2023), the [Third Workshop on Artificial intelligence for Scientific Publications (WASP) at IJCNLP-AACL 2025](../2025) aims to establish itself as a pivotal platform for promoting discussions and research in the field of Natural Language Processing (NLP) and Artificial Intelligence (AI).
-This gathering will bring together esteemed experts and renowned organizations with students and early career researchers who are interested and invested in the efforts of extracting and mining the world’s scientific knowledge from research papers.
+This gathering will bring together esteemed experts and renowned organizations with students and early-career researchers who are interested and invested in efforts to extract and mine the world’s scientific knowledge from research papers.
 Their collaboration will be focused on developing advanced algorithms, models, and tools that will lay the foundation for future machine comprehension of scientific literature.
-The third iteration of WASP will specifically concentrate on various topics related to information extraction from scientific publications:
+The third iteration of WASP will specifically concentrate on various topics related to Artificial Intelligence research for/with scientific publications:

-## Topics
+## Topics (not limited to)

 - Scientific document parsing and structured information extraction
 - Scientific named-entity recognition and concept identification